nxquang-al/polygon-auto-annotate-tool/README.md

     ]
 }
 ```
-- TODO: Allows output to standard formats such as: COCO and Pascal VOC.
+- **TODO**: Allows output to standard formats such as: COCO and Pascal VOC.

 ### Demo
 👉 Check out this website: [polygon-auto-annotate-tool.fly.dev](https://polygon-auto-annotate-tool.fly.dev/)
-- Because of the hardware resources constraint, it may take time to run the website (~5-7 seconds for an inference), and it can be out of memory if you test on large images.
+- Because of the hardware resources constraint, it may take time to run the website (~5-7 seconds for an inference), and it can run out of memory if you test on large images.
 We recommend to install and run the app locally for a better experience.

 👉 Video for how to install and demo: [demo-video](https://drive.google.com/file/d/1xmZ74-xW3YQKbkzqEEeqd7hf_JcUW0wW/view?usp=sharing)